-For example, we use the term “terrestrial Jesus” as well as the term “glorified Christ” to speak of the same Person while also differentiating between the times in His ministry that something He might have said or done occurred.
-It’s not that we’re trying to be confusing; it’s that we’re trying to make a difference in times obvious, because a teaching that applies to one period of time or to a specific administration doesn’t necessarily apply to all other times or administrations.
+For example, we use the term “terrestrial Jesus” as well as the term “glorified Christ” to speak of the same Person while also differentiating between the times in His ministry when something He might have said or done occurred.
+It’s not that we’re trying to be confusing; in fact, it’s the exact opposite.
+Instead of trying to make things unclear, we’re actually trying to make the difference in times more obvious, because a teaching that applies to one period of time, or to a specific administration, doesn’t necessarily apply to all other times or administrations.